contensis/docs-management-dotnet/security/users/check-group-memberships.md

 ## By group names async

-Checks the user's group membership by a list of group names asynchronously.
+Checks the user is a member of a least one of the specified groups asynchronously.

 ### Syntax